Abe1able/Cryptocurrencies/README.md

 I would like to thank...

+- Nelson Sakwa on Behance for the Original design idea
 - Microverse
 - My coding partners, morning session team, and standup team for their contributions.